symphonyoss/helpdesk-bot/proxy-desk/README.md

        -Veiw a list of active calls (chat sessions) -Members can add members
        -Bot detects member presences and will not send messages to members who are busy

+Setup:

+       -Set the location for JSON member files to be saved via properties file, enviroment variable or system property -Set the location of your certs via properties file, enviroment variable or system property -Set the location of your trust store file via properties file, enviroment variable or system property -Set the admin user using their email via properties file, enviroment variable or system property -Set the name of the bot account via properties file, enviroment variable or system property